Crisp and Co. Banner Image

 Our approach to divorce and pensions

-Conflict often arises where a separating couple cannot agree about who should get what when it comes to splitting pensions.
+Conflict often arises when a separating couple cannot agree about who should get what when it comes to splitting pensions.
 However, although divorce and civil partnership dissolution might conjure up images of court rooms, disputes, and stern judges, in the vast majority of situations, our clients are able to settle their financial matters harmoniously out of court.

-We value cooperation and friendly but robust negotiation over stressful and costly court proceedings.
+Our pensions on divorce experts value cooperation and friendly but robust negotiation over stressful and costly court proceedings.
 We find that, for most of our clients, not only is agreement entirely possible, it is usually in their best interests – particularly where they have children who may be negatively affected by drawn-out disputes.

 Wherever possible, we can help you access methods of Alternative Dispute Resolution, such as family mediation and collaborative law, so you have the opportunity to discuss the arrangement of your pensions in a neutral, cooperative environment.